streambinder/spotitube/docs/about.md

 ![demo](assets/demo.gif)

-Spotitube is a CLI application to authenticate to Spotify account, fetch music collections — such as account library, playlists, albums or specific tracks —, look them up on a defined set of providers — such as YouTube —, download them and inflate the downloaded assets with metadata collected from Spotify, further enriched with lyrics.
+Spotitube is a CLI application to authenticate to Spotify account, fetch music collections — such as account library, playlists, albums or specific tracks —, look them up on a defined set of providers (currently YouTube and Qobuz), download them and inflate the downloaded assets with metadata collected from Spotify.

+Downloaded tracks are further enriched with lyrics fetched from Genius and LRCLIB, including synced LRC when available.

 ## Usage